aspauldingcode/.dotfiles/system/NIXY/sa-resources/README.md

 - [ ] change colors based on nix-colors
 - [ ] see if I can remove shadows
-- [ ] remove window borders
+- [x] remove window borders
-- [ ] remove window buttons
+- [x] remove window buttons (using StopStopLightLight.bundle)
-- [ ] remove window button spacing reserved for open/min/close to shift window title elements left-aligned
 - [ ] round vs square corner toggle option?
-- [ ] edit .car themes with nixos instead of themeengine or with asset catelog tinkerer.
+- [ ] edit .car themes with nix instead of themeengine or with asset catelog tinkerer.

 This will allow me to fully customize MacOS to be fully mine.